angular/material-start/README.md

 ### Step #5:

-Here you will replace the hardcoded HTML with dynamic markup using Angular directives (eg `ng-repeat`) and `{{ }}` interpolation markup to utilize the User and App functionality we just imported in Step #4.
+Here you will replace the hardcoded HTML with dynamic markup using AngularJS directives (eg `ng-repeat`) and `{{ }}` interpolation markup to utilize the User and App functionality we just imported in Step #4.

 * Add the `ng-controller` tag to the `<body>` element
-* Use dynamic HTML that will be compiled and rendered by Angular
+* Use dynamic HTML that will be compiled and rendered by AngularJS
 * Register a custom icon set of 'user' avatars for the user list
 * Register **menu** and **share** icon urls for the md-buttons